ehmicky/autoserver/docs/silent.md

 # Silent output

-When requesting a silent output:
-  - the response's data and metadata will be undefined
-  - the command will still be performed
+When requesting a silent output, the response will be empty, unless an error occurred.
+The command will still be performed.
-  - if there is any error, the error will still be present in the response

 Silent outputs can be requested using the `silent` [argument](rpc.md#command-and-arguments) with any command,